frankiscuwu/unifi/README.md

 ## 🚀 Overview

-**Unifi** is a collaborative music platform that enables users to listen to music together, dynamically curating a shared Spotify playlist that best reflects everyone’s unique tastes.
+**unifi** is a collaborative music platform that enables users to listen to music together, dynamically curating a shared Spotify playlist that best reflects everyone’s unique tastes.

 The system merges multiple users’ preferences to create a seamless and social group listening experience powered by real-time updates and AI-DJ recommendations.